FINALLY going back to donate blood today after a shameful,

 --------------------------

-So this is a lighthearted look at what it’s like for me to go through the screening at Canadian Blood Services.
+for me to go through the screening at Canadian Blood Services.
 It actually takes me WAY longer to answer their questions than it does for my iron-rich blood stream to pump out 500 ml of the good stuff.
+Fact is, it’s worth it.
+Donating blood saves lives.

 I myself needed a wee nip of donated blood back in the days when I cut off my fingers, albeit it a very small amount.
 I know there are plenty of exclusionary politics around people who can and cannot donate, but I’m not going to let that stop me from making donations.
 As I said at the outset, it’s been quite a long time since I made a donation; years, in fact.
 I hope the visit I am making today gets me back on the wagon!